-Lever for Change is a new nonprofit whose mission is to unlock philanthropic capital and help donors leverage their resources to accelerate change around the world’s biggest social challenges by creating a marketplace of solutions.
-Building off the success of MacArthur’s 100&Change, Lever for Change will connect donors with high-impact philanthropic opportunities through either customized competitions or by matching donors with the top vetted proposals from such competitions through an online searchable database.
+Lever for Change is a nonprofit organization whose mission is to unlock significant philanthropic capital and help donors leverage their resources to accelerate change around the world’s biggest social challenges.
+Building off of the success of MacArthur’s 100&Change, Lever for Change connects donors with high-impact philanthropic opportunities through either customized competitions or by matching donors with the top vetted proposals from such competitions through an online searchable database.
 Through a rigorous approach, we provide philanthropists with opportunities to invest in the most promising, bold ideas that will move the needle on the issues they care about most.

 What challenge is the Lever for Change model designed to address?

 Lever for Change is designed to help philanthropists overcome the challenges that often prevent them from achieving their philanthropic ambitions.
 While many philanthropists aspire to make “big bets” for social change, they often struggle to find, evaluate, and implement large grants, in part because they do not have the expertise or dedicated staff these efforts require.